If you live in an area that requires emission checks, then you may have encountered a reading that says test not ready or something along those lines.

 The fuel system check is very similar.
 This only looks at the fuel mixture and makes sure that the right amount of air and gas ratio is being met.
 This again makes sure that emissions are at the proper level.

 Lastly, the comprehensive component check makes sure that all the major sensors are working.
 This ensures that all the other things are being monitored right and that no computer related issues are going on.
-Also, some sensors effect how much air and fuel end up in the gas mixture, so it makes sure those are working right.
+Also, some sensors affect how much air and fuel end up in the gas mixture, so it makes sure those are working right.

 A lot of the checks being done are non-continuous however and if these checks haven’t all performed, then that is when you get a not ready reading when you go to have your emissions checked.